 However, unless you have a plan for recharging easily, EVs might be difficult to dedicate for adventuring far away – for now.
 (We’ll get back to you in a few years on that one – auto manufacturers are introducing longer driving ranges all the time!)

 Ultimately, it’s your choice – and the choice to make a sustainable impact with your vehicle is certainly a commendable one.
 Luckily, the luxury auto market is making it easy for that choice to be a fun and comfortable one as well.

 Methodology: How we select, test, and rank the best options on the market

-We spent time studying the websites and recent offerings of the best auto manufacturers the world over; we read reviews, watched videos, analysed statistics, and took into consideration our previous rankings to see what has changed over the years.
-After putting together our short list of the best electric cars of 2021, we selected the unique value point for each vehicle, and awarded each their title for our 2021 rankings.
+We spent time studying the websites and recent offerings of the best auto manufacturers the world over; we read reviews, watched videos, analyzed statistics, and took into consideration our previous rankings to see what has changed over the years.
+After putting together our shortlist of the best electric cars of 2022, we selected the unique value point for each vehicle and awarded each their title for our 2022 rankings.

 Frequently asked questions about luxury electric cars

-The best overall 2021 electric car to buy is the Porsche Taycan; it has a good amount of power, a lightning-quick recharge time, and sophisticated styling.
+The best overall 2022 electric car to buy is the Mercedes-Benz EQS; it has a good amount of power, lightning-quick recharge time, and sophisticated styling.